 How dental health affects overall health: Poor dental condition means an increased risk of heart diseases

-The bacteria responsible for your gum inflammation might have their way to your heart through the bloodstream by blocking the arteries walls and cause atherosclerosis and endocarditis.
+The bacteria responsible for your gum inflammation might have their way to your heart through the bloodstream by blocking the arteries walls and causing atherosclerosis and endocarditis.
 It means you are also prone to getting a heart attack.

 A poor dental condition could trigger Alzheimer’s disease